 Charcuterie boards are great make ahead appetizers.
 You can make them up to 24 hours in advance.
 But wait to add anything that will lose its texture inside the refrigerator, such as crackers, nuts and cookies.

-This kids charcuterie board should be kept inside the refrigerator until you are ready to serve.
+This Kids Charcuterie Board should be kept inside the refrigerator until you are ready to serve.

 If the board hasn't been sitting out longer than two hours, leftover meats, cheeses, veggies and fruit can be wrapped up and refrigerated for eating at a later time.